Field Trip 19: Accessible Field Geology of Petrified Forest National Park

-The deadline to apply is Friday, August 2.
+We are no longer accepting applications for participation.
 Notification of acceptances will be sent prior to August 19, which is the deadline to apply for GSA’s travel grants and an early registration discount.

 This field trip is open to post-secondary students, geoscience faculty, and industry practitioners.
 PREFERENCE WILL BE GIVEN TO THOSE WITH DISABILITIES.
 To insure that people with disabilities are given first priority, everyone must complete the application form.
 If you are accepted to participate, you must make arrangements to arrive at the Phoenix Convention Center no later than 11:00 a.m. on Wednesday, September 25th, and depart no sooner than 12:01 am, Friday, September 27th.
 Conference registration, transportation to Phoenix and lodging at the Annual Meeting are at your own expense.
 Field-trip registration and all related trip expenses, including overnight lodging during the trip (Wednesday in Holbrook and Thursday at the Phoenix Sky Harbor Airport) will be covered.
 IAGD student travel grants will also be available.